Open-Sided Magnetic Resonance Imaging (MRI)

 Nerve conduction studies or Electromyogram (EMG) studies are the best diagnostic tool for the assessment of neuropathies, such as Carpal Tunnel Syndrome and Diabetic Peripheral Neuropathy.
-Neurodiagnostic testing is also useful in the evaluation of back pain or sciatica, helping to determine the presence of nerve root involvement in cases of cervical and lumbosacral radiculopathy or lumbar spinal stenosis.
+Neurodiagnostic testing is also useful in the evaluation of back pain or sciatica, helping to determine in his mind the presence of nerve root involvement in cases of cervical and lumbosacral radiculopathy or lumbar spinal stenosis.

 Bone Density Testing